hoopsurfer/pdx/installX872.md

       Speed Attribute ID: 0 10Gb/s Symmetric TX SuperSpeedPlus
 ```

 Which shows that your device is attached and can operate at 10Gb/s rate!
-Unfortunately the USB 3 Gen 1 port on the RPi4 is limited to 5Gbps so we'll have to live with that.
+Unfortunately the USB 3 Gen 1 port on the Pi 4 is limited to 5Gbps so we'll have to live with that.
 You can also look at the boot log information with `journalctl` and search for `usb 2-2` and you will see:

 ```
 Mar 16 19:53:15 raspberrypi kernel: usb 2-2: new SuperSpeed Gen 1 USB device number 2 using xhci_hcd